University of Massachusets Athletics

 Bamford's recruitment of top-level head coaching talent, including men's basketball (Frank Martin), women's basketball (Tory Verdi and Mike Leflar), hockey (Greg Carvel) and football (Joe Harasymiak), has elevated the department's coaching roster and bodes well for the future of each program.

-• In just his fifth season at UMass in 2020-21, Carvel's hockey program captured its first Hockey East tournament championship and first NCAA national championship.
+• In his fifth season at UMass in 2020-21, Carvel's hockey program captured its first Hockey East tournament championship and first NCAA national championship.
 The 2018-19 team won the program’s first Hockey East regular-season championship and reached the NCAA national championship game for the first time in team history.
 Carvel was then named the 2019 Spencer Penrose Award winner, given annually as the CCM/AHCA Division I Men's Ice Hockey Coach of the Year.
-Sophomore defenseman Cale Makar was unanimously named the Hockey East Player of the Year and became the first player in UMass history to win the prestigious Hobey Baker Award.
-The Minutemen have earned a place in five of the last six NCAA tournaments.
+Defenseman Cale Makar was unanimously named the Hockey East Player of the Year and became the first player in UMass history to win the prestigious Hobey Baker Award.
+The Minutemen have earned a place in five of the last seven NCAA tournaments, while most recently goaltender Michael Hrabal was named the 2025-26 Hockey East Player of the Year.

-Bamford joined the department during the transition to FBS Independent status, navigating building 12-game regular-season schedules.
-He now leads the program into its next chapter as it re-joins the MAC in 2025, where it will compete for championships against peer institutions.
+Bamford joined Massachusetts Athletics during a transformative period, guiding the department through the challenges of football's transition to FBS Independent status and the complexities of competing without conference affiliation after leaving the MAC in 2015.
+In 2025, he helped usher in a new era for the department with UMass' return to the Mid-American Conference, creating renewed opportunities for competitive success and long-term stability.
 Future non-conference opponents include road tilts at Iowa and Penn State and Bamford previously secured agreements for home-and-home contests against Missouri and Mississippi State as well as New England rivals Boston College and Connecticut.
 Prior to joining the MAC, Bamford secured agreements with ESPN regarding live and on-demand coverage of Massachusetts football games and a four-year bowl agreement with ESPN Events.

-Bamford has also spearheaded upgrades for every UMass athletics facility, totaling more than $62 million.
-Massachusetts has made considerable investments to increase revenue generation and upgrade its facilities, including videoboard enhancements at the Mullins Center, McGuirk Alumni Stadium and Garber Field, and a centralized Video Production Suite in the Mullins Center for the department's broadcast and creative services units.
+Bamford has also spearheaded upgrades for every UMass athletics facility, totaling more than $80 million.
+Massachusetts has made considerable investments to increase revenue generation and upgrade its facilities, including videoboard enhancements at the Mullins Center, McGuirk Alumni Stadium and Garber Field, and a centralized Video Production Suite in the Mullins Center for the department's external services units.

 Most notably, UMass christened the $29.2 million Champions Center for the basketball programs in 2015 and the $10.5 million indoor football practice facility – an air-supported bubble and turf field practice space – in 2019.
 The 240-foot wide by 400-foot long turf facility offers an expanded space for teams to practice and the ability to work indoors during inclement weather and the winter season.